-The chair is the academic leader and administrative head of the graduate program.
+The chair is the academic leader and administrative head of a graduate program.
 The chair automatically has signature authority on all forms and petitions related to the program.
 In a departmentally based program, the department chair is responsible for the graduate program, even if day-to-day operations of the program are delegated to another individual deemed to be the Graduate Program Chair.
 See below for appointment of a Graduate Group Chair.

 - Policies that govern graduate education

-- Student records and privacy rights associated with monitoring student progress and advising
+- Student records and student progress and advising

 - Funding, tuition remission policies